 You can see orcas in Bremer Bay on a whale watch cruise only.

 What is the best time of day to see orcas in Bremer Bay?

 The best time of day to see orcas in Bremer Bay is in the morning when the ocean is usually calmer, but you can still see them in the afternoon before the tour returns.

 How far is Bremer Canyon from Bremer Bay?

 Bremer Canyon is about 70 km from Bremer Bay.
 However, the orca cruises take you only 37 km from Bremer Bay where the Killer Whales spend most of their time hunting.
 The area is only 10 km in size, on the edge of the continental shelf, and is a favourite feeding location named The Patch.

 Where can you whale watch Orcas in Western Australia?

-The most reliable place to whale watch Orcas in Western Australia is in Bremer Bay.
-You will need to join a tour though as they cannot be seen from shore.
+The most reliable place to see Orcas in Western Australia is Bremer Bay.
+You will need to join a tour, though, as they cannot be seen from shore.

 When can you see Orcas in WA?

-You can see Orcas in WA in January through to the beginning of April in Bremer Bay.
+You can see Orcas in WA from January through to the beginning of April in Bremer Bay.